 The Nominating Committee is currently composed of Chairman Reilly and Messrs.
-Fischer, Grainger, Whitchurch and Browning and is therefore comprised solely of independent directors.
+Fischer, Grainger, Whitchurch and Browning.
 The functions of the Nominating Committee include oversight and responsibility for the recruitment and nomination of our directors from time to time including, but not limited to, the nomination of directors for election at each annual meeting of our shareholders.
-The Nominating Committee held one committee meeting during the fiscal year ended June 30, 2015.
+Each member of the Nominating Committee meets the independence requirements as set forth in the NASDAQ listing standards.
+The Nominating Committee held one committee meeting during the 2016 fiscal year.